memfault/interrupt/_posts/2020-06-17-cortex-m-breakpoints.md

 Sending packet: $c#63...
 ```

-As expected, we see requests to install breakpoints on all the locations we requested.
+As expected, we see requests to install breakpoints on all the locations we specified.
 We can dump the `fpb` config from the CLI and confirm:

 ```
 shell> fpb_dump